Ron Estes: 2018 regular election

 In the 2018 election, Estes was challenged in the primary by a candidate with a similar name, Ron M. Estes.
 This led to a conundrum as to how the candidates should be distinguished on the ballot, with Kansas Secretary of State Kris Kobach deciding that Ron G. Estes could include the prefix "Rep." on the ballot according to Kansas law, although Ron M. Estes complained that this was unfair.
 The incumbent won with 81.4% of the vote.
 In the general election, Estes defeated James Thompson in a rematch with 59.4% of the vote.

 Tenure

 Estes was sworn into office on April 25, 2017.

 In December 2017, Estes voted for the Tax Cuts and Jobs Act of 2017.
 In an op-ed for the Wichita Eagle, he said he was "confident it will make a real difference for families and businesses in Kansas", that it would provide economic and job growth, and that workers would see larger paychecks.
 Estes says the tax-filing process had been simplified, even though the process remains the same.

 In July 2017, Estes received national attention for interrupting Representative Kathleen Rice mid-sentence while she asked a question at a Homeland Security subcommittee hearing.
 Rice tweeted "Day in the life.
 Worth noting there are men from both parties who don't act like this" and included a video of the exchange.
 Estes explained that he was simply trying to follow committee rules after Rice's time was up.

+April 2025 Trip to El Salvador

+In April 2025, Estes traveled to El Salvador and received a tour of Centro de Confinamiento del Terrorismo (CECOT), a maximum security prison used by the Trump administration to hold U.S. immigrants forcibly removed from the United States, including immigrants like Kilmar Abrego Garcia who were illegally abducted and transported to the prison.
+After visiting the CECOT prison camp, Estes did not call for the repatriation of Kilmar Abrego Garcia.